mgdotjs/mgdotjs/README.md

 ## 🚀 About Me

-- 🔭 Currently working at **[Sefona](https://sefona.com.tr/en/)** - Building sustainable coffee community apps
+- 📍 Based in Istanbul, Turkey
+- 🔭 Over 8 years of experience as a Front End Developer
+- 💡 I see frontend development as a process of building experiences, not just writing code
 - 🌱 Exploring advanced **React Native** patterns and **performance optimization**
-- 💡 I see frontend development as a process of building experiences, not just writing code
 - 🎯 Combining technical development with design thinking and user needs
-- 📍 Based in Istanbul, Turkey

 ## 💻 Tech Stack